Vooks916/AFC-Klipper-Add-On/README.md

 ## Configuration (Automated)

-The `install-afc.sh` script will automatically the majority of the plugin for you.
+The `install-afc.sh` script will automatically install the majority of the plugin for you.

 Prior to starting Klipper, please review the configuration located at `~/printer_data/config/AFC/AFC_Hardware.cfg` and ensure all pins are correct for your specific hardware.